lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork9.md

 	order to earn partial credit.

 ## Learning outcomes
-* Practice using pointers to pass by reference to a function.
+* Practice using strings and understand their relationship to chars.

 ## Assignment